Powerspace/kudu-from-avro/README.md

   -k, --kudu_servers <value>
                            Kudu master tablets
   -q, --sql <value>        Custom SQL creation to create columns from: "id INTEGER, ts BIGINT, name STRING"

+update-table [options]

+  -t, --table <value>      Table to update in Kudu
+  -k, --kudu_servers <value>
+                           Kudu master tablets
+  -n, --name <value>       Name of the column to update --type <value>           Type of the column (one of int8, int16, int32, int64, binary,
+                                                string, bool, float, double, unixtime_micros) -c, --compression        Set the compression to LZ4 --nullable               Set the column to nullable --raw_key                Set the column as part of the row key
 ```

 ## Compound keys